-Two departments monitor Satisfactory Academic Progress.
-The Registrar's Office monitors course work for academic standing, and the Office of Student Financial Aid Services ensures that all students (including full-time, part-time, and students without aid) meet the standards set for Financial Aid.
-The standards apply for all financial assistance programs including Federal Pell Grant, Federal Perkins Loan, Federal Work-Study (FWSP), Federal Loans (Subsidized, Unsubsidized and PLUS), as well as state grants and institutional scholarships and grants.
+Students are required to maintain and remain in good Satisfactory Academic Progress (SAP) to be eligible for Federal, State, and institutional financial assistance.
+Federal regulations require The College of Idaho to establish, publish, and monitor student progress toward completion of your degree.
+There are two departments that monitor Satisfactory Academic Progress.
+The Registrar's Office monitors course work for academic standing and the Office of Student Financial Aid Services is responsible for ensuring that all students (including full-time, part-time, and students without aid) are meeting the standards set for Financial Aid.
+The standards apply for all financial assistance programs including Federal Pell Grant, Federal Perkins Loan, Federal Work-Study, Federal Loans (Subsidized, Unsubsidized, and PLUS), as well as state grants and institutional scholarships and grants.